 The amount of fraud occurring is not currently known.
 As stated above, each container fraudulently returned in Michigan reduces the amount of money for community pollution prevention projects or cleanup and redevelopment of polluted sites.
 If you plan to bring in containers from out of state because you are concerned that containers may not be recycled, please deposit them in a recycling drop-off location in the state where you purchased them.

 What laws have been enacted to help prevent fraud?

-Also, the Reverse Vending Machine Antifraud Act, Act 387 of 2008 can be read here http://legislature.mi.gov/doc.aspx?mcl-445-651-new.
-However, the reverse vending machine legislation previously enacted through Public Acts 386, 387, 388, and 389 of 2008 have been deemed unconstitutional by Federal District Court.
+Also, the Reverse Vending Machine Antifraud Act, Act 387 of 2008.
+However, the reverse vending machine legislation previously enacted through Public Acts 386, 387, 388, and 389 of 2008 has been deemed unconstitutional by Federal District Court.
 As a result, the Michigan Department of Treasury no longer has any statutory authority or obligation to administer these former public acts.

 Can I throw beverage containers in the garbage?

 No. A law passed in 2004 (PA 34 of 2004) prohibits beverage containers, as defined in Deposit Law, from being disposed of in a landfill.
 Beverage containers may be placed in recycling bins, taken to a recycling center, or redeemed for deposit.
 Where can I find information about proper labeling of beverage containers?
 MCL Section 445.572(7) states: "Each beverage container sold or offered for sale by a dealer within this state shall clearly indicate by embossing or by a stamp, a label, or other method securely affixed to the beverage container, the refund value of the container and the name of this state."
 For more information, contact Mr. Kenneth Wozniak, Michigan Liquor Control Commission, at 517-322-5900 or 517-322-1140.